Join millions of Canadians who have already trusted Loans Canada

 Review Your Transactions

 Go through your credit card bills each month to find any unfamiliar transactions.
 Additionally, make sure you call your creditor immediately if you don’t receive your bill.
-This is often a sign of fraud, since fraudsters often try to change contact information to hide their activities.
+This is often a sign of fraud, since scammers may try to change contact information to hide their activities.

-Does Canada plan to introduce legislation for credit freezes in the near future?
+Does Canada plan to introduce legislation for credit freezes soon?

 Will a credit freeze affect my credit score?